SUNNY XIA

 ABOUT

-Recognized for her innate musicality, compelling presence, and technical precision, conductor Sunny Xuecong Xia’s ability to forge an immediate and captivating connection with orchestras and audiences alike has led to engagements around the globe.
-Xia joined the Seattle Symphony at the beginning of the 2022/2023 season as Douglas F. King Assistant Conductor and was quickly promoted to Associate Conductor.
-In the 2023/2024 season, Xia leads the Seattle Symphony in over a dozen programs featuring soloists such as Conrad Tao, Noah Geller, and Mahani Teave, and makes her second appearance on the Celebrate Asia program.
+Recognized for her innate musicality, compelling presence, and technical precision, conductor Sunny Xuecong Xia forges immediate and captivating connections with orchestras and audiences alike.
+These qualities have led to engagements across the globe.
+Xia joined the Seattle Symphony as Douglas F. King Assistant Conductor at the start of the 2022/23 season and was quickly promoted to Associate Conductor.
+She leads the orchestra in a wide range of subscription, family, community, and education programs, collaborating with distinguished soloists such as Conrad Tao, Noah Geller, Mahani Teave, and Kerson Leong.

 Download Media Kit